wamp-proto/wamp-proto/spec/README.md

 	[64, 612352435, {"match": "wildcard"}, "com.myapp..myprocedure1"]

-In above registration request, the 3rd URI component is empty, which signals a wildcard in that URI component position.
+In the above registration request, the 3rd URI component is empty, which signals a wildcard in that URI component position.
 In this example, calls with `CALL.Procedure` e.g.

  * `com.myapp.myobject1.myprocedure1`
  * `com.myapp.myobject2.myprocedure1`